wise-coders/cassandra-jdbc-driver/README.md

 * JDBC URL: jdbc:cassandra://host1[:port1][,host2[:port2],...[,hostN[:portN]]][/[keyspace][?options]]
 * Website: [DbSchema](https://dbschema.com/cassandra-designer-tool.html)

+Make sure your password don't have any ampersand character (<code>&</code>), since it is part of the parameters' delimiter.
+If it is not possible, set your password by using a Properties object.

 The driver we wrote on top of the native [Cassandra Java Driver](https://github.com/datastax/java-driver)

+### Using a File to Configure Your Driver

+You can configure your driver using a file by passing using the `configfile` parameter and the path to file, like this:

+`configfile=/path/to/file.conf`

+Please, refer to [DataStax Driver Configuration Reference](https://docs.datastax.com/en/developer/java-driver/4.14/manual/core/configuration/reference/) to know all possible parameters.

 ## Connecting using SSL